-The request is generally made by motion to the Commission.
+The request is generally made by motion to the Executive Secretary of the Industrial Commission.
 Over the years, attorneys have complained with some regularity about the delays involved in processing those motions.
-Presumably, the current arrangement of farming the motions out to deputies is designed to address that problem.
-One available mechanism that can shorten the process in an appropriate case is to attach the motion to the response to a Form 24 Application to Stop Payment, as permitted by § 97-19(e).
+One available mechanism that can shorten the process in an appropriate case is to attach the motion to the response to a Form 24 Application to Stop Payment, as permitted by \S 97-19(e).
 Since the Form 24's are generally processed fairly quickly, a motion associated with that process may be hurried along, too.
 This can be particularly effective when the Form 24 is based on failure to cooperate with medical treatment, and the Commission can "split the baby" by ordering compliance with medical treatment, or ordering suspension of compensation, while simultaneously ordering a change of physician or, more frequently, a rehabilitation specialist.